eeditiones/jinks-templates/README.md

 </div>
 ```

-### Key Concepts
+### Key concepts

 - **`[% block name %]`** - Defines a named block that can be overridden
 - **`[% template name order? %]`** - Provides content for a specific block
 - **`[% include "path" %]`** - Includes another template file
 - **`"use": ["path"]`** - Imports additional template files for block definitions
-- **Frontmatter** - Configures inheritance and other templating options
+- **Front matter** - Configures inheritance and other templating options

-### Overwriting Blocks
+### Overwriting blocks

 If there is more than one `[% template %]` with the same name, the content of all of them will be concatenated into the corresponding `[% block %]` placeholder.
 However, sometimes you may want to override content provided by earlier templates in the inheritance chain.
 To do so, use the special `[% template! name %]` directive.

-### Determining the Position of Templates in a Block
+### Determining the position of templates in a block

 By default, multiple templates will be appended to the target block in the sequence they appear in the inheritance hierarchy.
 To move a template's
 content to a specific position, use the optional `order` parameter to `[% template %]`.
 This should be an integer, which will be used to sort the
 templates before insertion.
 Templates with an `order` parameter will be output *before* templates without one.
 The latter are still rendered in the sequence they appear in.

-### The `"use"` Directive
+### The `use` front matter directive

-The `"use"` directive in frontmatter allows you to import additional files containing only template definitions, but no other content.
+The `use` front matter directive allows you to import additional files containing only template definitions, but no other content.
 This is particularly useful for adding features without modifying existing templates.

- Use it to dynamically inject content into existing blocks, without having to specify an explicit include in the target template.
+Use this directive to dynamically inject content into existing blocks, without having to specify an explicit include in the target template.
 If blocks are configured in the main context, additional templates will be picked up by any page which has the corresponding block placeholder.
 It does not need to know if additional templates are available or not.

 TEI Publisher features use this to dynamically load specific views into the sidebars.
 For example, if the `iiif` feature is enabled, it will load a IIIF viewer into one of the sidebars.

-#### How `"use"` Works
+#### How `use` works

-When you specify `"use": ["pages/blocks.html"]` in your frontmatter:
+When you specify `"use": ["pages/blocks.html"]` in your front matter:

-1. **Template Loading** - The specified template file is loaded and parsed
+1. **Template loading** - The specified template file is loaded and parsed
-2. **Block Registration** - Any `[% template name %]` blocks in the imported file become available
+2. **Block registration** - Any `[% template name %]` blocks in the imported file become available
-3. **Content Injection** - These blocks can then be used to fill corresponding `[% block name %]` placeholders in the inheritance chain
+3. **Content injection** - These blocks can then be used to fill corresponding `[% block name %]` placeholders in the inheritance chain

 #### Example: Using `pages/blocks.html`